talwrii/twitter-exodus/readme.md

 # The great twitter exodus - Why and how to leave twitter

+## tl; dr

+If you want something like twitter go to https:://mastodon.social/, click sign up, pick a server at random and follow people.
+It is sort of like twitter but worse.

 **First draft.
 Feedback and PRs welcome.
 But I thought it would be good to get something live**

 Elon musks purchase of twitter is making the headlines.
 Some think it is good some think it is bad.

 ## Reasons to leave twitter or diversify your tweeting